Friday, October 28, 2016

 Sunrise a few days ago

 Affordable and quite reliable telephone service is available over the internet.
-With a service such as MagicJack a low annual rate of less than fifty dollars gives service to and from Canada and the USA without long distance charges.
-Expats can easily keep in touch with family and friends using an assigned telephone number from their home community.
+With a service such as MagicJack, a low annual rate of less than fifty dollars gives service to and from Canada and the USA without long-distance charges.
+Expats can easily keep in touch with family and friends using their telephone number from their home community.

 Fun colour combination